 (As for the view here,) “I can see Mount Fuji.”

-Previous sentences do not need to contain topical は to establish a topic.
-Remember that a topic is just something the sentence is broadly talking about.
-By not explicitly stating the topic with は, these sentences may rely solely on context to provide the topic.
+Previous sentences don’t need to contain topical は to establish a topic.
+Remember that a topic is simply what the sentence is broadly “about.”

 There are three broad categories of topicless sentences, and all of them are descriptions.
 This is why we call が used in topicless sentences descriptive が.